mike-sierra/deotp/04_inspect.md

     Note the need for the quotes.
 Otherwise the shell interprets `BODY` and `class` separately as arguments, and it gets confused.
 (If this doesn't work, try it with any other two adjacent words you see in the file.)
+A _string_ is any sequence of characters, and can include letters, digits, whitespace, and punctuation characters.

     - _string_
     - _case-insensitive_